4ZA: Studio location

 The 4ZA studios were located on the corner of Don and Deveron Streets in the Invercargill CDB, in a two-story building with a courtyard in the middle.
 During the station's heyday the entire building was occupied by 4ZA, with the studios on the first floor.
 With the reduction of local programming, many of the offices in the building became empty.
-Today the first floor of the building is occupied by the Southern Institute of Technology, known as the SIT Sound campus or ZA Campus.
+In the 2000s the ground floor of the building was occupied by the Southern Institute of Technology, known as the SIT Sound campus or ZA Campus.
 SIT uses this campus for music and radio-related courses.
-The top floor of the building is occupied by The Radio Network and the building is now known as Radio Network House.
+The top floor continued to house the studios for Classic Hits ZAFM and also used to host programming for Hokonui and Newstalk ZB with announcer Marcus Lush presenting the nationwide night show on Newstalk ZB from Invercargill.
+In 2024 NZME relocated their Invercargill studios to a smaller building at 111 Spey Street in Invercargill.